Neurosurgery in Sri Lanka: Technological contributions

 First ever operative neurosurgery contribution from Sri Lanka to the world surfaced in 2012.
 It was a combination of open craniotomy and stereotaxy which is used to treat intraventricular hemorrhage and the technique was designed by Jaliya Lokuketagoda.

 Neurosurgeon training and certification

 Sri Lanka has just over 20 consultant neurosurgeons for over 20 million people.
 The country produces its own neurosurgeons through a seven-year rigorous training process.
-The training includes a mandatory training segment that has to be completed in Sri Lanka and another mandatory training segment which has to be completed in a reputed neurosurgery center in England or in Australasia.
+The training includes a mandatory training segment that has to be completed in Sri Lanka and another mandatory training segment which has to be completed in a reputed neurosurgery center in England or in Australia.
 This way Sri Lanka manages to offer a high level of care to its neurosurgery patients.
 The Postgraduate Institute of Medicine (PGIM) of University of Colombo is the responsible body for training and certifying neurosurgeons.
 The Sri Lanka Medical Council (SLMC) maintains a list of Consultant Specialists of the country including neurosurgeons.
 If a non-Sri Lankan neurosurgeon wishes to practice in the country a temporary medical licence should be obtained from the SLMC.